vishalcloudyuga/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 ### High-Speed Internet Access

-High-speed internet access is required before installing DC/OS.
+High-speed internet access is recommended before installing DC/OS.
 A minimum 10 MBit per second is required for DC/OS services.
 The installation of some DC/OS services will fail if the artifact download time exceeds the value of MESOS_EXECUTOR_REGISTRATION_TIMEOUT within the file `/opt/mesosphere/etc/mesos-slave-common`.
 The default value for MESOS_EXECUTOR_REGISTRATION_TIMEOUT is 10 minutes.

 # Software Prerequisites